Atlas Arena

-Atlas Arena is a multipurpose indoor arena in Łódź, Poland, opened on June 26, 2009 at al. Bandurskiego.
+Atlas Arena is a multipurpose indoor arena in Łódź, Poland, opened on June 26, 2009 at Bandurskiego Avenue.
 It is one of the largest Polish venues with a seating capacity of 10,400, with an optional extra 3,000, it has 1,500 parking places and 11 VIP lounges (each with a terrace).
 The arena hosts conferences, concerts and sports events (e.g. volleyball, basketball, athletics and ice hockey).
 In August 2009, Atlas Group purchased the naming rights to the arena for a period of 5 years.